 — James Sallis, Death Will Have Your Eyes

 When does the past stop and the future begin?
 What about that void, that in-between, we know as the present?
 Author James Sallis observes that every day we reconstruct ourselves out of the salvage of our yesterdays.
 Past lessons and memories carry us across the in-between.
 How to blend them with the occasional glance futurewards?
 How to marry what we know with the potential and opportunities offered by social change and technological advancement?
 I have to confess that, while agreeing wholeheartedly with the sentiment, I find the phrase the future of work highly problematic.
 If we are truly building cathedrals of change, then we either need to be laying foundations or constructing on top of existing ones.
 Action needs to be taking place in the Now, continuing tomorrow and persisting into a vague, hazy and distant future too.

 There is a danger that the future of work has already become a vacuous term, in the same way that social business and Enterprise 2.0 have.
 It is a momentary hit, like fast food, delivered by clever and manipulative marketeers chasing a dollar and an ego massage.
 There is a need either to reclaim the phrase and properly define what it means or move on.
 That said, it was interesting for me to be invited this week to speak about the concept at a couple of local creative workspaces in Kent.
 What does the future of work mean to me, on a personal level, right now?
 It was an ideal opportunity to both reflect back and look forwards.
-Ideally timed too, as I find myself in an in-between state, working out the last few days as an employee of a traditionally structured organisation and in the throes of setting up my own company of one.
+Ideally timed too, as I find myself in an in-between state, working out the last few days as an employee of a traditionally structured organisation and in the throes of setting up as a solo worker again.
 From January, I cycle back to the freelance life after fifteen years in corporate hierarchies.